treeverse/lakeFS/docs/use_cases/iso_env.md

 ---
 layout: default
-title: Tutorial – Isolated Environment
+title: Isolated Environment
-description: In this section we will explore how to use lakeFS for isolated dev environments.
+description: In this tutorial we will explore how to use lakeFS for isolated dev environments.
-parent: Quickstart
+parent: Use Cases
-nav_order: 60
+nav_order: 10
 has_children: false
 ---